Aged care nursing

 - The role of registered nurses in residential aged care facilities

-ACN members can connect with like-minded nurses around the country who share areas of interest or specialty through Communities of Interest (COI).
-The Healthy Ageing COI brings together nurses who are passionate about, or interested in, working with the older person.
+ACN members can connect with like-minded nurses around the country who share areas of interest or specialty through the Faculties.
+The Faculty of Aged Care Nursing brings together nurses who are passionate about, or interested in, working with the older person.
 This enables members to enhance their knowledge and keep up to date with the latest news, research findings, and opportunities for the identification of best practice and major policy developments.
-If you are a member of ACN and would like to join the COI to connect and engage in discussions, you can do so via neo.
-Members of the COI can also read the latest discussion article written by the COI’s Leadership Team on neo.
-If you are not yet a member of the ACN Tribe and would like to sign up to access COIs and other member benefits, we would love you to join online.
+If you are a member of ACN and would like to join the Faculty to connect and engage in discussions, you can do so via neo.
+Members of the Faculty can also read the latest discussion article written by the Faculty’s Leadership Team on neo.
+If you are not yet a member of the ACN Tribe and would like to sign up to access the Faculty and other member benefits, we would love you to join online.

 ACN has and continues to represent its members and the broader nursing profession through participation in representation opportunities.
 Over the past 12 months ACN has contributed to numerous consultations, inquiries, government and non-government workshops and working groups on a wide range of aged care related subjects.
 These include the Department of Health (DoH) Use of Chemical Restraints in Aged Care Environment, COVID-19 Aged Care Forum, and Australian Digital Health Agency Aged Care Advisory Group into the adoption and use of My Health Record in Residential Aged Care Facilities, Development and modifications of My Aged Care Website and the National Aged care Alliance (NACA).
-Watch out for our expressions of interest through the Healthy Ageing COI.
+Watch out for our expressions of interest through the Faculty of Aged Care Nursing.